Rafavermar/Rafavermar/README.md

 - 👥 I’m looking to collaborate on **Python, SQL projects and development**

-- 🤝 I’m looking for help with **a python webscraping project**(link available soon)

-- 👨‍💻 All of my projects are available at https://rafaveramaranon.carrd.co/
+- 👨‍💻 All of my projects are available at [https://rafaveramaranon.carrd.co/](https://rafaveramar-portfolio.carrd.co)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/rafael-vera-mara%C3%B1%C3%B3n/](https://www.linkedin.com/in/rafael-vera-mara%C3%B1%C3%B3n/)
+- 📝 I regularly write articles on [Linkedin](https://www.linkedin.com/in/rafael-vera-mara%C3%B1%C3%B3n/) and here [Medium](https://medium.com/@jr.vera.ma)

 - 💬 Ask me about **all you are curious on, I'll find the answer!**